google/zetasql/README.md

 Multiplatform support is planned for the following platforms:

- - Linux (Ubuntu 20.04 is our reference platform, but others may work).
+ - Linux (Ubuntu 22.04 is our reference platform, but others may work).
-   - gcc-9+ is required, recent versions of clang may work.
  - MacOS (Experimental)

 We do not provide any guarantees of API stability and *cannot accept contributions*.

+### Announcement

+We are announcing a significant step towards unifying our open-source efforts: the **ZetaSQL** project will soon be officially renamed to **GoogleSQL**.
+This change is expected to be complete by the end of the year 2025 and primarily reflects our commitment to aligning the project more clearly with the standardized SQL dialect used across Google.

+Functionally, nothing about the language, semantics, or the reference implementation will change; however, users and engine implementers must prepare for mandatory code changes: you will need to update the namespace from zetasql to zetasql, and update all dependency file paths that currently include "zetasql" in their name.
+We will provide a detailed migration guide to help you navigate these updates smoothly.

 ## Running Queries with `execute_query`